Folfchie/Folfchie/README.md

+# About Me
-# Networking nerd, also a fan of Python
+Networking nerd, also a fan of Python
-## I'm no software engineer, but I am LEARNING
+I'm no software engineer, but I enjoy learning in my spare time -- Building computers and servers

-# Some of my tech hobbies include:
--- Building computers and servers
 -- Network administration and design
 -- Programming and computer science